-- Recommending policies, rules and regulations affecting referees to the NLSA Board, and implementing those policies upon approval by the board. - Developing an annual budget for refereeing in the province for approval by the Board. - Ensuring FIFA and Canada Soccer direction on refereeing is followed within the province. - Communicating NLSA and Canada Soccer policies and directions on refereeing to referees throughout the province. - Providing technical advice of the Laws of the Game to the NLSA. - Providing advice on refereeing issues to regions and leagues. - Promoting officiating in coordination with regions, clubs and leagues - Coordinating referee assessments, and maintaining records. - Coordinating assignments of referees to games under NLSA direct jurisdiction (Challenge Cup, Jubilee Trophy, and Provincial Youth Leagues; other provincial tournaments). - Recommending pay rates for matches under NLSA jurisdiction. - Coordinating and providing referee instruction, education and development. - Recommending honoraria for instruction, assessing, and mentoring. - Coordinating referee fitness training and fitness testing, and maintaining records of fitness performance. - Consideration and approval for requests for support for developmental refereeing opportunities out of province. - Consideration of promotion requests from referees, instructors and assessors (apart from those under Canada Soccer jurisdiction). - Nominating referees, assessors and instructors for promotion to national level - Liaison with Canada Soccer refereeing department on refereeing issues. - Implementing the Canada Soccer policy on classification of referees. - Dealing with disciplinary complaints against referees, and providing support to referees at any disciplinary hearing. - Preparation and updating of the NLSA referee handbook. - Recommending to the NLSA the recipient of the annual Ross Arlett award, and ensuring the terms of reference for the award are appropriate and current. - Representing the NLSA to Sport NL on officiating issues
+- Recommending policies, rules and regulations affecting referees to the NLSA Board, and implementing those policies upon approval by the board. - Developing an annual budget for refereeing in the province for approval by the Board. - Ensuring FIFA and Canada Soccer direction on refereeing is followed within the province. - Communicating NLSA and Canada Soccer policies and directions on refereeing to referees throughout the province. - Providing technical advice of the Laws of the Game to the NLSA. - Providing advice on refereeing issues to regions and leagues. - Promoting officiating in coordination with regions, clubs and leagues - Coordinating referee assessments, and maintaining records. - Coordinating assignments of referees to games under NLSA direct jurisdiction (Challenge Cup, Jubilee Trophy, and Provincial Youth Leagues; other provincial tournaments). - Recommending pay rates for matches under NLSA jurisdiction. - Coordinating and providing referee instruction, education and development. - Recommending honoraria for instruction, assessing, and mentoring. - Coordinating referee fitness training and fitness testing, and maintaining records of fitness performance. - Consideration and approval for requests for support for developmental refereeing opportunities out of province. - Consideration of promotion requests from referees, instructors and assessors (apart from those under Canada Soccer jurisdiction). - Nominating referees, assessors and instructors for promotion to national level. - Liaison with Canada Soccer refereeing department on refereeing issues. - Implementing the Canada Soccer policy on classification of referees. - Dealing with disciplinary complaints against referees, and providing support to referees at any disciplinary hearing. - Preparation and updating of the NLSA referee handbook. - Soliciting nominations and assisting in their review for annual awards relating to officials; ensuring the terms of reference for awards are appropriate and current. - Representing the NLSA to Sport NL on officiating issues